 Dry winter air can pull the moisture from your body, leaving it dehydrated.
 So, it’s important to keep yourself hydrated even though you may not feel thirsty in the colder months.

-Drink lukewarm water and take hot beverages such as green tea, cinnamon, and hot chocolates.
-They will not only warm you up but also replenish the lost moisture.
+Drink lukewarm water and consume hot beverages such as green tea, cinnamon, and hot chocolate.
+These will not only warm you up but also replenish the lost moisture.
 You can also consume fluid-filled fruits such as oranges and strawberries to increase your water intake.

 20. Layer on Extra Clothes